-Dominant 13th chords (13) - Guitar diagrams
+Dominant 13th chords (13) - Guitar Voicing Shapes and Formulas

-When building a chord you generally stack thirds on top of each other and give a name to this chord related to the number of steps from the root note to the highest :
+When building a dominant chord, you generally stack thirds on top of each other and give a name to this chord related to the number of steps from the root note to the highest :

 |Dominant 7th chord||1||3||5||b7|

 |Dominant 9th chord||1||3||5||b7||9|

 In this stack of tones (the 13th chord), the interval 3-11 (E-F for C major) is considered as dissonant so generally the 11 is omitted to avoid this dissonance.
 It is better not to skip the third nor the 7th, since this would spoil the color of the 13th chord.